aminroosta/aminroosta.github.io/_posts/2025-01-20-https-with-caddy.md

 categories: devops
 ---

+In 2021, I <a href="{% post_url 2021-10-25-https-setup-on-subdomains %}">wrote</a> about setting up HTTPS with `nginx` and `swag`.
+But, I've found a much simpler approach recently using `Caddy`.

-[Caddy](https://github.com/caddyserver/caddy) is an easy-to-configure reverse proxy with HTTPS support.
+[Caddy](https://github.com/caddyserver/caddy) is an easy-to-configure reverse proxy which enables HTTPS by default.
-The TLS certificate are issued by [Let's Encrypt](https://letsencrypt.org/), and caddy automatically renews them for you.
+The TLS certificates are issued by [Let's Encrypt](https://letsencrypt.org/), and caddy automatically renews them for you.

-To install it, follow the [documentation](https://caddyserver.com/docs/install#debian-ubuntu-raspbian).
+To install it, follow the [documentation](https://caddyserver.com/docs/install#debian-ubuntu-raspbian); here is the debian installation section:

 ```sh
 sudo apt install -y debian-keyring debian-archive-keyring apt-transport-https curl